OldKokoroz/Ransom/README.md

 ## Details

-It is set to start C:
+It is set to start at C: folder

 It will go through everything in the system